Panaad Stadium: Other

+International football matches

 Tenants

 The Panaad Park and Sports Complex has been the permanent home of the Panaad sa Negros Festival, an annual festival held every April.
 Panaad is the Hiligaynon word for "vow" or "promise"; the festival has religious significance, serving as a form of thanksgiving to the Divine Providence.
 The festival is participated by the 13 cities and 19 towns of Negros Occidental.

-The facility also served as the home venue for Ceres Negros F.C.
+The facility also served as the home venue for Ceres Negros.
 The Panaad Stadium has also hosted matches of the Philippines men's and women's national football team such as the men's competition at the 2005 Southeast Asian Games and the 1999 AFC Women's Championship.